Magoula, Attica

 Magoula (Μαγούλα) is a suburban town of Athens and former community (pop.
-4,992 in 2011) of West Attica, Greece.
-Since the 2011 local government reform it is part of the municipality Elefsina, of which it is a municipal unit.
+4,992 in 2011) of West Attica, located in the Thriasio Plain.
+Since the 2011 local government reform, it is part of the municipality Elefsina, of which it is a municipal unit.
 The municipal unit has an area of 18.134 km2.

 Magoula is located 2 km east of Mandra, 5 km north of Elefsina and 21 km northwest of central Athens.
-The municipal unit of Magoúla also includes the village of Néos Póntos (pop.
-257).
+The municipal unit of Magoúla also includes the village of Néos Póntos.
 Magoula is served by a station on the Athens Airport–Patras railway.
-Motorway 6 runs southeast of the town.
+The A6 motorway runs southeast of the town.